XrizZ/GLFontRenderer/README.md

 # Adding new Fonts
 This chapter is concerned with adding your own fonts to the font library.

+Note that I focus on non-SDF fonts here.
+The steps for SDF fonts are quite similar, however Bm-Font-Gen does not suffice.
+Use other tools like TextMesh Pro.

 Only three steps are necessary to integrate a new font:
     1. Create the font-config and font-bitmap using BM-Font-Generator